AllanRegush/allanregush.github.io/content/page/contact.md

 ## Contact

-You my contact me over Twitter, LinkedIn or email.
+You may contact me over Twitter, LinkedIn or email.